robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 When you hit the `Log Out` button the session will be removed and are redicted to the app home page.

-### 8.3 Existing User wants to log in with with an unverified email address
+### 8.3 Existing User wants to log in with an unverified email address

 1. View App Home Page
 2. User wants to log in -> View Log In Page